pooley182/Plex-Meta-Manager-Wiki/Metadata-File.md

     library_type: show
 ```

-Then along side the config.yml it would expect to find the Metadata Files:
+Then alongside the config.yml it would expect to find the Metadata Files:

 ```bash
 config.yml